diodechain/website/app.md

   solutions:
   - title: CLI
     icon: "icons/cli.svg"
     content: The Diode CLI is a headless tool for OT, IT, and IoT devices.
-It can be used stand-alone to secure autonomous systems, and/or in concert with team members using the Diode App.
+It can be used stand-alone to secure autonomous systems, and/or in concert with team members using Diode Collab.
     button:
       title: Find Out More
       class: "btn--blank btn--arrow"